LostGeorge/SmarterCache/README.md

 scale.
 One excel file containing statistics for the SHAP values will be generated as well.
 These can be found in [SmarterCache/eval/shap](SmarterCache/eval/shap).

-Here is the log shap vvalues for the trace example provided.
+Here is the log shap values for the trace example provided.
 ![SHAP Log Example](example/example_shap_IMG_log.png)

 ## Addendum